arcomage/arcomage-hd/README.md

 <details><summary><strong>Click to show more details on the Desktop Version</strong></summary>

+### Do I Need Desktop Version? (browser list)

+If you are using "fully supported" browser, then it's likely you don't need the Desktop Version.

-Browsers based on Chrome's engine (Blink or WebKit) and good for ArcoMage HD (as of 2021):
+Browsers based on Chrome's engine (Blink or WebKit) are fully supported by ArcoMage HD (as of 2021):

 *(\*: I didn't really test these browsers)*